Lee Ki-woo: Personal life

+Military service

 Lee enlisted for his mandatory military service on November 9, 2009, and after 22 months of active duty at the Armed Forces Seoul Hospital, he was discharged on September 1, 2011.

 Relationship and marriage

-On August 23, 2022, Lee's agency announced that he is getting married to his non-celebrity girlfriend in September in Jeju Island.
-They married in a private ceremony on September 24, 2022 in some place on Jeju Island, where only family members and friends attended.
+On August 23, 2022, Lee's agency announced that he would marry his girlfriend in September on Jeju Island.
+They married in a private ceremony on September 24, 2022, on Jeju Island, where only family members and friends attended.

 Philanthropy

 In November 2022, Lee donated a television appearance fee to a shelter for stray dogs.